forresty/forresty.github.com/source/_posts/2012-01-09-back-to-work.markdown

 It is just, different.

-It's the kind of human affection which drive you crazy, to do things you have never done before, and have the courage to face any difficulties.
+It's the kind of human affection which drives you crazy, to do things you have never done before, and have the courage to face any difficulties.

 And I learnt how to hate.